VirtusLab/scala-cli/website/docs/guides/scripts.md

 [Ammonite](http://ammonite.io) is a popular REPL for Scala that can also compile and run `.sc` files.

-`scala-cli` and Ammonite are similar, but differ significantly when your code is split in multiple scripts:
+Scala CLI and Ammonite are similar, but differ significantly when your code is split in multiple scripts:

 - In Ammonite, a script needs to use `import $file` directives to use values defined in another script
-- With `scala-cli`, all scripts passed can reference each other without such directives
+- With Scala CLI, all scripts passed can reference each other without such directives

 On the other hand:

 - You can pass a single "entry point" script as input to Ammonite, and Ammonite finds the scripts it depends on via the `import $file` directives
-- `scala-cli` requires all scripts to be passed beforehand, either one-by-one, or by putting them in a directory, and passing the directory to `scala-cli`
+- Scala CLI requires all scripts to be passed beforehand, either one-by-one, or by putting them in a directory, and passing the directory to Scala CLI